Purpose of the Transition IEP Planning Meeting

 It may also be appropriate to have a Vocational Rehabilitation Counselor attend.
 The services provided by Utah’s Division of Rehabilitation Services exist to assist eligible individuals with disabilities to prepare for and engage in gainful employment.
 Among their services are: assessment, career guidance, counseling and placement, acquisition of assistive technology and medical or other services if necessary, interpreter and reader services, occupational licenses, tools, etc., and, a variety of training programs.
 More information about Vocational Rehabilitation services can be obtained from the Utah Parent Center.

 When appropriate, representatives of community programs like residential specialists, mental health workers, and support coordinators with the Division of Services for People with Disabilities are included.
-Any adult agency which has services that link school experiences with realistic employment and independent living opportunities should be encouraged to send a representative.
+Any adult agency that has services that link school experiences with realistic employment and independent living opportunities should be encouraged to send a representative.
 Prospective or current employers may be invited as well.

 When you have prioritized her needs from your perspective and invited those who need to attend the IEP meeting to address them, you are ready to map the course fo her to move from the school system to adulthood.